engage different

 COVID isolation and restrictions at college exacerbated his anxiety greatly.

-I was super worried until I found Andrew Tepper
+I was super worried until I found Andrew Tepper and BODA Therapy.

 -Carol